Politocracy The Game

 - Citizens who believe they understand the system

-- Citizens unaware of its inner workings and
+- Citizens unaware of its inner workings,

-- Citizens seemingly uninterested in it.
+- Citizens seemingly indifferent to or uninterested in it,

 We believe that the survival of the America’s Democratic Republic will depend upon the electorate's understanding of America's presidential election "system" and its inner workings.